j4kim/SVGtarien/README.md

 ### Lines

 By default, the `line` method draws a polyline passing through all postitions in history.
-You can set a parameter to the `line` method that defines the number of points used to draw the line.
+However, you can set a parameter to the `line` method that defines the number of points used to draw the line.
 You can also use the `clean` method to reset the position history.

 Input :
 ```